Jeff Lynne: 1990s–2000s

 In the year 2000, Lynne reactivated ELO and released the retrospective box set Flashback, containing many newly finished, previously unreleased tracks.
 The following year Lynne debuted the first new ELO album in fifteen years, Zoom.
 The album featured guest appearances by Ringo Starr, George Harrison and Richard Tandy, with Lynne multi-tracking a majority of the instruments and vocals.
 The album received positive reviews but had no hit singles.
 It was marketed as a "return to the classic ELO sound" in an attempt to connect with a loyal body of fans and to jump-start a planned concert tour (with Lynne and Tandy as the only returning original ELO members).
 While a live performance was taped at CBS Television City over two consecutive nights and shown on PBS (with subsequent DVD release), the tour itself was cancelled.

-Earlier in 2001, Lynne began working with George Harrison on what would turn out to be Harrison's final album, Brainwashed.
+In 2001, Lynne started work with George Harrison on what would turn out to be Harrison's final album, Brainwashed.
 After Harrison's death from cancer on 29 November 2001, Lynne returned to the studio in 2002 to help finish the uncompleted album.
 Lynne was heavily involved in the memorial Concert for George, held at London's Royal Albert Hall in November 2002, which also featured Traveling Wilburys member Petty.
-Lynne sang the lead vocal on "The Inner Light", "I Want to Tell You" and "Give Me Love (Give Me Peace on Earth)", and subsequently produced the Surround Sound audio mix for the Concert for George DVD, released in November 2003, which later received a Grammy.
+Lynne sang the lead vocal on "The Inner Light", "I Want to Tell You", and "Give Me Love (Give Me Peace on Earth)", and subsequently produced the Surround Sound audio mix for the Concert for George DVD, released in November 2003, which later received a Grammy.
 Lynne reunited in 2006 with Petty to produce the latter's third solo release, Highway Companion.
-In 2004, Lynne and Petty inducted Harrison into the Rock and Roll Hall of Fame, then played "Handle with Care" with Dhani Harrison, also "While My Guitar Gently Weeps" adding Prince, Steve Winwood, and others.
+In 2004, Lynne and Petty inducted Harrison into the Rock and Roll Hall of Fame, and performed "Handle with Care" with Dhani Harrison, and "While My Guitar Gently Weeps" with Prince, Steve Winwood and others.

 In a Reuters article on 23 April 2009, Lynne said that he had been working on the follow-up to his 1990 solo debut album Armchair Theatre with a possible tentative release date of "later this year".
-He also produced four tracks on Regina Spektor's fifth album Far, released 23 June 2009.
+He also produced four tracks on Regina Spektor's fifth album Far, released on 23 June 2009.